How to study at the University of Bremen

 - Contact course participants

-International exchange students have the possibility to take part in a German language course free of charge during the semester provided that they successfully pass a placement test.
+International exchange students have the possibility to take part in a German language course during the semester provided that they successfully pass a placement test.
 Participants of the German intensive language course are able to register for the subsequent course at the end of the intensive course.
-International exchange students that are not taking part in the German intensive course must take a placement test in Bremen a few days before the semester starts.
+International exchange students who are not taking part in the German intensive course must take a placement test in Bremen a few days before the semester starts.
 The dates of the placement test will be announced on the website of the language center (FZHB).

 More information about the German intensive language course during the orientation weeks.

-Center for Foreign Languages in Bremen
+Center for Languages in Bremen

 More information here:

-General: Fremdsprachenzentrum Universität Bremen
+General: Sprachenzentrum Universität Bremen

 Overview German Courses